davidan1981/rails-identity/README.md

 ### How to Authorize Requests

 rails-identity is designed to be used in your app to authorize requests as well.
-Use `RailsIdentity::ApplicationController.require_token` as a `before_action` callback.
+Use `RailsIdentity::ApplicationHelper.require_token` as a `before_action` callback for actions that require a token.
 Alternatively, you may use `accept_token` or `require_admin_token` to optionally allow a token or require an admin token, respectively.